An Optimized Dynamic Mode Decomposition Model Robust to Multiplicative Noise: Introduction

-In this study, we build on the work~\cite{AK:2018} by tailoring the Askham--Kutz optimized DMD algorithm.
-Specifically, we focus on the fact that the Askham--Kutz algorithm is designed particularly to handle additive Gaussian noise~(this claim will be discussed in \cref{Sec:additive} with details).
+In this study, we build on the established optimized DMD algorithms by tailoring the presentation of Askham and Kutz~\cite{AK:2018}.
+Specifically, we focus on the fact that the existing optimized DMD algorithms such as~\cite{AK:2018} are designed particularly to handle additive Gaussian noise~(this claim will be discussed in \cref{Sec:additive} with details).
 In many physical systems, however, the noise is multiplicatively coupled to the system, i.e., it amplifies with the signal itself.
-For example, turbulence in the combustors \cite{clavin1994}, instrumental instabilities in nuclear magnetic resonance devices~\cite{granwehr2007}, pump fluctuation of dye lasers~\cite{fox1984,short1982}, and electrohydrodynamic instability in liquid crystals~\cite{brand1985} act as the source of the multiplicative noise, to name just a few.
+For example, turbulence in the combustors~\cite{clavin1994}, instrumental instabilities in nuclear magnetic resonance devices~\cite{granwehr2007}, pump fluctuation of dye lasers~\cite{fox1984,short1982}, and electrohydrodynamic instability in liquid crystals~\cite{brand1985} act as the source of the multiplicative noise, to name just a few.
 The effect of multiplicative noise on a system has been studied extensively over the past few decades, because such noise not only contaminates the signal but also affects the dynamical stability of the system~\cite{lieuwen2005, waugh2011}.
 Therefore, when analyzing the system influenced by the multiplicative noise, it is crucial to remove or suppress the effect of noise to unveil the original dynamics of the system.